kataw/kataw/test/__snapshot__/ecma262/statements/for-of/invalid-cases.md

 ✖ '; ' is not allowed here.
 Did you mean ';'? - start: 733, end: 737
 ✖ ')' is not allowed here.
 Did you mean ';'? - start: 737, end: 738
-✖ The lexical declaration of a 'for...in or of' statement cannot have an initializer. - start: 749, end: 763 ✖ Object property expected - start: 793, end: 795
-✖ ',' expected - start: 793, end: 795
+✖ The lexical declaration of a 'for...in or of' statement cannot have an initializer. - start: 749, end: 763 ✖ Object literal keys that are strings or numbers must be a method or have a colon - start: 793, end: 795 ✖ ',' expected - start: 793, end: 795
 ✖ Variable declaration not allowed at this location - start: 793, end: 795
 ✖ Identifier expected - start: 805, end: 807